tpope/vim-pathogen/README.markdown

 need to do.
 If you're one of those edge cases, look at the source.
 It's well documented.

+## Native Vim Package Management

+Vim 8 includes support for package management in a manner similar to pathogen.vim.
+If you'd like to transition to this native support, pathogen.vim can help.
+Calling `pathogen#infect()` on an older version of Vim will supplement the `bundle/{}` default with `pack/{}/start/{}`, effectively backporting a subset of the new native functionality.

 ## Runtime File Editing

 `:Vopen`, `:Vedit`, `:Vsplit`, `:Vvsplit`, `:Vtabedit`, `:Vpedit`, and